tayyabaf/Oct25Hw/README.md

 >Some of the latest databases which are less common are open source databases, cloud databases, multimodel databases, document/JSON database, and self-driving databases

 What is database software?
+>Creates, edits, maintains database files and records
+>
+>Enables easy file and record creation, data entry, data editing, updating, and reporting
+>
+>Handles data storage, backup and reporting, multi-access control, and security
+>
+>Usually has a graphical interface

 What is a database management system (DBMS)?
+>Serves as an interface between the database and its end users or pgrograms, allowing users to retrieve, update, ad manage how the info is organized and optimized
+>
+>Enables a variety of administrative options
+>
+>Examples: MySQL, Microsoft SQL Server, Oracle Database

 What is a MySQL database?
+>An open source relational database management system based on SQL
+>
+>Designed and optimized for web applications and can run on any platform
+>
+>Primary feature: on-demand flexibility
+>
+>DBMS of FaceBook, Twitter, Youtube, and more

 Database challenges
+>Absorbing significant increase in data volume
+>
+>Ensuring data security
+>
+>Keeping up with demand
+>
+>Managing and maintainging the database and infrastructure
+>
+>Remove limits on scalability
+>
+>Ensuring data residency, data sovereignty, or latency requirements